bertvanbrakel/Roo-Code/README.md

 Changes to the webview will appear immediately.
 Changes to the core extension will require a restart of the extension host.

+- See [learnings.md](learnings.md) for debugging tips and common issues encountered during development.

 Alternatively you can build a .vsix and install it directly in VSCode:

 ```sh